What’s a line of credit and when should I use one?

 A line of credit offers security in emergencies if you don’t have an emergency fund in place.
 For example, you can use a line of credit to pay for unexpected expenses like a significant home repair.
 If you will have a shortfall at the end of the month and you don’t have a savings account to lean on, a line of credit can help you through it.

-If you’re struggling to make ends meet, a line of credit can help.
-It is a lower-cost borrowing option compared to credit cards, so you’ll pay less interest.
-Plus, with flexible repayment, you can pay back the principal when extra funds come your way, and you’ll be able to access those funds again when needed.
+If you’re making a larger purchase and plan to have it paid off within a year, a line of credit is a great solution.
+You can work with your Personal Banking Specialist to determine a set payment to have the balance of the item paid in full within a set period of time.
+This would work well for purchases such as large appliances.
+A line of credit is a lower-cost borrowing option compared to credit cards, so you’ll pay less interest.
+Plus, with flexible repayments, you can pay back the principal when extra funds come your way, and you’ll be able to access those funds again when needed.

 What is a HELOC?

 A HELOC is a home equity line of credit.
 It uses the equity in your house as collateral, and it’s a mortgage product.
 Besides using your home equity as the security and having lower interest rates, it works the same as a regular line of credit.
 Once you have a home equity line of credit, you will have access to it until you sell your home.

 People use HELOCs to make larger purchases because they have lower interest rates than loans and personal lines of credit.
 For example, you can use a HELOC for a significant home renovation or a down payment on a second property.

 Getting a line of credit